bamarc/SpotifyForStreamController/README.md

 # Spotify Control for StreamController

 This WIP plugin allows you to control Spotify using StreamController.
+(Spotify Premium required)

 It currently only provides actions for: